 In the figure above, the current pulse is delivered into the load, but is terminated ~ 80 microseconds later.
 As the load (~0.5 Ohm +0.1 Ohm sense resistor with a total inductance of 2.3 uH) is disconnected by the solid state relay, inductive fly-back causes the output voltage to spike negative and is quite normal behaviour.

-Power supply performance is critical in any amplifier that has pretentions of high end performance.
-At Ovation High Fidelity, transformer VA ratings are sized at 5x the nominal single channel output power into 8 Ohms, while specifically for the Model 1727 Class A amplifier (due for launch Q1 2018), the transformer is rated at greater than 8 times the specified output power.
-The model 1701 is specified at 100 W RMS into 8 Ohms and features a 500 W power supply enabling it to comfortably deliver 180 W per channel into 4 Ohms, whilst the single channel peak output power approaches 450W (50 milli-second transient).
+Power supply performance is critical in any high performance amplifier.
+At Ovation High Fidelity, transformer VA ratings are sized at 5x the nominal single channel output power into 8 Ohms.
+The Model 1701 features a 500 W power supply enabling it to comfortably deliver 180 W per channel into 4 Ohms, whilst the single channel peak output power approaches 450W (50 milli-second transient).
 Large reservoir capacitors with working voltage ratings well in excess of the highest possible supply voltage ensure many years of reliable, trouble free service.
+All our toroidal transformers are custom wound in England and feature an inter-winding screen to minimize mains noise ingress while a flux band minimizes the already very low radiated magnetic field.
+Importantly, we use oversized cores and run the transformer flux density at about 10~15% below normal commercial levels.
+This reduces audible noise arising do to magneto-restriction and makes the transformer much more tolerant of mains DC which arises when the 50/60 Hz supply is not symmetrical about neutral – often the result of household equipment that uses half-wave rectified mains – like a hairdryer for example.

 Amplifier and Loudspeaker Protection A comprehensive microprocessor based protection system continuously monitors the output for DC offsets, output overcurrent (as already described earlier), and over-temperature conditions and quickly disconnects the loudspeakers if required.
 Additionally, when power is applied to the unit, the mains current is limited for a short period to prevent component overstress’s during the power up cycle while the transformer core magnetizes and the reservoir capacitors charge-up.
 This approach also ensures that there are no unwanted mains interference transients at switch-on.
 During power-up and power-down cycles, the loudspeaker outputs are muted to prevent unpleasant audible noises and thumps.